Childbirth: EpiduralsSkip to the navigation

 An anesthetic medicine is injected into the catheter to numb your body above and below the point of injection, as needed.
 The amount of discomfort or pain that you have depends on the amount of anesthetic used.
 Less anesthetic (often called a light epidural) will allow you to be more active in your labor and feel enough to push effectively.
 With higher levels of anesthetic, you will feel little or no pain from your contractions.
 You may be required to remain in bed when an epidural is used.
 You will also have a tube placed in a vein ( intravenous, or IV tube) and a fetal monitor.

 Because the amount of medicine given at one time is small, epidural anesthesia wears off during labor unless additional medicine is given.
-So the use of epidural infusion pumps has become more common.
+So the use of epidural infusion pumps is common.
 With an infusion pump, the epidural medicine is given continuously in small amounts so that you don't have to worry that the pain relief will wear off during your delivery.

 The most common side effect from epidural anesthesia is lowering of the mother's blood pressure.
-Less common side effects may include severe headache after delivery, difficulty urinating or walking after delivery, fever, and prolonged labor.
+Less common side effects may include severe headache after delivery, difficulty urinating or walking after delivery, and fever.
 A rare side effect is seizure.

 The effects of the epidural usually wear off within 2 hours after the epidural medicine is stopped.
 After the epidural wears off, you may have some hip or back pain from childbirth.
 You may have a small bruise and the skin may be sore where the epidural was put in your back.
 This will probably get better in 1 or 2 days.